busik0877-hash/RTCV-touchHLE-/README.md

 This modification was made for fun and is not connected in any way with the developers of touchHLE.
-I initially made it for HyperHLE and decided to make it for touchHLE, it will probably work more stably there.
+I initially made it for HyperHLE and decided to make it for touchHLE, it will probably work more stably there